Union Student Brings Gun To Freshman Academy, Officials Say

 Video

-A Union student has been removed from the Freshman Academy after bringing a gun to school in his backpack, school officials state.
+A Union student has been removed from the Freshman Academy in Tulsa after bringing a gun to school in his backpack, school officials state.

 Keep up-to-date with everything that happens in your world.